AndrewLive/improved_discord_bot/README.md

 # improved_discord_bot

-A discord bot for me and my friends.
+A discord bot for me and my friends, rewritten to be cleaner using cogs and modules.
 Functions include:

 - Text translation using Google Translate's API